 This is a common reason for consultations at Las Vegas Eye Institute.
-Here we attempt to discuss some of the key elements of a thorough examination for refractive surgery.
-Some of the things that we evaluate at our office you may already know, such as your glasses or contact lens prescription.
-However, you may not be aware of conditions like irregular corneal shape or subtle eye dryness.
-An evaluation at Las Vegas Eye Institute is the best way to find out about your LASIK candidacy.
+It’s no secret that Americans all want the best vision possible, and laser vision correction, or LASIK surgery, is one the best ways to get it.
+Here we attempt to discuss some of the key elements of a thorough examination for LASIK surgery.
+Many of the areas that we evaluate at our office you may already know, such as your glasses or contact lens prescription.
+However, you may not be aware of conditions like an irregular corneal shape or subtle eye dryness.
+An evaluation at Las Vegas Eye Institute is the best way to find out if you are a LASIK candidate and get you out of glasses or contact lenses.

 What is your Refractive Error?

 This is the most important question for helping to determine if you are a candidate for LASIK.
-The good news is that with modern LASER Vision correction technologies most patients presenting for refractive screening will be candidates for refractive surgery.
-At Las Vegas Eye institute the Visx iDesign 2.0 system is FDA approved for correction of myopia (nearsightedness), astigmatism, and hyperopia (farsightedness.)
+An easy way to find your prescription is to go and find one of your current contact lens packages.
+It will have a number on it like -2.25, it will likely also have other contact lens info like BC or DIAM but that isn’t relevant for your LASIK procedure.
+If you don’t wear contact lenses you could also call your eye doctor and just ask them what your prescription is.
+The good news is that with modern LASIK technology most patients presenting for refractive screening will be candidates for refractive surgery.
+At Las Vegas Eye institute the Visx iDesign 2.0 system is FDA approved for the correction of myopia (nearsightedness), astigmatism, and hyperopia (farsightedness).

 The above video is a great primer on astigmatism and how it is treated.